Narayana108/nimbark_website/README.md

-# Sanakadi sampraday information portal
+# Shri Sanakadi Sampraday Portal
-### aka Nimbark sampraday
+Sanakadi is also known as the Nimbark sampraday

 ## Local set up

-Clone the repo or download it.
+Clone the repo

 Install dependancies
 ```sh